These lemon curd cookies are made with a soft, buttery shortbread thumbprint cookie filled with homemade lemon curd.

 Instructions

-Into a medium mixing bowl, add the room temperature butter, lemon zest, powdered sugar, kosher salt, and vanilla extract, and cream it with an electric hand mixer until creamy and smooth.
+In a medium mixing bowl, add the softened butter, lemon zest, powdered sugar, kosher salt, and vanilla extract.
+Cream the mixture with an electric hand mixer until it’s light, creamy, and smooth.

-Add the egg and mix it until well combined.
+Add the egg and mix until fully combined.

-Add the flour and baking powder to the butter mixture and mix with a spatula until just combined and there are no flour pockets visible.
+Add the flour and baking powder, and fold with a spatula just until the dough comes together and no dry flour remains.

-Cover the dough bowl with plastic wrap and let the dough rest in the fridge for at least an hour.
-We let the dough rest in the fridge overnight but it’s not a must.
+Cover the bowl with plastic wrap and let the dough rest in the fridge for at least 1 hour.
+Overnight is great too, but not required.

-When you take the cookies out of the oven, immediately reshape the cookies using a spoon or your thumb.
+Right when you take them out of the oven, gently reshape the indents if needed using your thumb or a spoon.

 Make the lemon curd

-Put all of the ingredients in a saucepan and cook it over medium-low heat whisking constantly.
+Place all the lemon curd ingredients in a saucepan and cook over medium-low heat, whisking constantly.

-Once the butter melt, the consistency of the mixture will be thin, don't increase the heat.
-Keep whisking until the mixture thickens for about 5 minutes.
+Once the butter melts, the mixture will look thin.
+Keep the heat low and continue whisking until it thickens, about 5 minutes.

-Cover the bowl tightly with plastic wrap and let the mixture cool for about 20-30 minutes.
+Cover the bowl with plastic wrap and let it cool for 20–30 minutes.

-Top the cookies with powdered sugar and then spoon about 1 teaspoon of the lemon curd on the cookie.
+Dust the cookies with powdered sugar, then spoon about 1 teaspoon of lemon curd into each indent.
 Serve and enjoy!

 Expert Tips